splunk/public-o11y-docs/index.rst

 .. toctree::
    :maxdepth:   3

-   AutoDetect in Splunk Observability Cloud <alerts-detectors-notifications/autodetect>
+   Use and customize AutoDetect alerts and detectors <alerts-detectors-notifications/autodetect>

 .. toctree::
    :maxdepth:   3